Pipeline Change Log¶

 - Reporting of localization of AMR genes to plasmids.
 See Known Issues for limitations around this reporting.

-- Reporting of additional information on detected plasmids, including replicon, relaxase and mate-pair formation typing.
+- Reporting of additional information on detected plasmids, including coverage, and replicon, relaxase and mate-pair formation typing.

 - Zip file of summary results may have included a zip file of summary results.